 Dublin has a very stable climate.
 During the coldest month the temperature rarely goes below 0°C but ranges between 5-8°C. In the summer months the average temperature is around 19°C, perfect for shopping, and it's good to know that the Irish summer lasts well into September.

 Dubliners use the Euro when they buy stuff and you should too when you're in Ireland.

 Dublin is a lively city with options for everyone.
-Do you want to shop, check out the Guinness Museum or have a night out at the Temple Bar?
-It just so happens that Temple Bar and the main shopping district in Dublin aren't that far from each other so we recommend that you begin at the Guinness Museum, if not to have a taste of the world famous beer and learn about its history then just to enjoy that magnificent view of the city from the 7th floor bar.
+Do you want to shop, visit the the Guinness Storehouse or have a night out at the Temple Bar?
+It just so happens that Temple Bar and the main shopping district in Dublin aren't that far from each other so we recommend that you begin at the Guinness Storehouse, if not to have a taste of the world famous beer and learn about its history then just to enjoy that magnificent view of the city from the 7th floor bar.